personium/website/src/en/server-operator/README.md

+---
+id: README
+title: Server Software Operator's Guide
-# Server Software Operator's Guide
+sidebar_label: Server Software Operator's Guide
+---

 It is a document for people who use Personium's server software to build Personium units, who build/deploy/configure Personium server programs, and who wish to provide / operate a PDS service environment using Personium.